MisterPea/Unsequenced/README.md

 ----

 Currently in Beta-testing.<br />
-If you're interested in trying it out, you can download the app via with [this forthcoming link](#) via TestFlight.
+If you're interested in trying it out, you can download the app with [this forthcoming link](#) via TestFlight.

 This app looks to provide users with a way to organize time associated with tasks.<br />
 As creators, we are all prone to spending too much time on one facet of our work-day, while neglecting others.
 This app will allow you to set time limits and breaks for anything you wish to accomplish.